 "I feel that the differing views of men and women should be constructively adopted also in parliamentary work.
-At present, women's views are very rarely brought forth, although women account for the majority of voters.
-I would like to see more consensus and a national perspective in finding resolutions to issues."
+At present, women's views are very rarely brought forth, although women account for the majority of voters."

 Minister of Education Kerttu Saalasti and President Urho Kekkonen at the signing of the legislative proposal on the University of Oulu on 25 October 1957.